 It’s also important to remember that it’s OK to identify with multiple terms — as well as change the way you describe your sexual orientation later on.

 Of course!
-Some people identify as both bisexual and pansexual.
+Some people identify with both pansexual and bisexual, for example.
 Some people use the terms interchangeably to describe themselves.

 Yes!
 Identifying with a particular sexual orientation isn’t a lifelong binding contract.